danielsundfeld/astar_msa/README.md

 PA-Star is a software that performs a parallel A-Star search to solve the Multiple Sequence Alignment (MSA) problem.
 For comparison we also developed a serial version (msa\_astar).

 PA-Star2 is a new version with several improvements on the performance.
-A new Workload Distribution Vector Technique has been developed, where you can distribute the work among the threads on Asymmetric Processors (Like Intel 13th and 14th Gen.).
+A new Workload Distribution Vector Technique has been developed, where you can distribute the work among the threads on Asymmetric Processors (Like Intel 12th to 14th Gen.).
 More details, check our paper (Cite us section).

 ## Getting Started